"Dark Night of the Soul" Is Actually Your Hidden Superpower.

 Also remember: You choose how long you wallow/drown in your emotions.
 It's better to dig yourself out of the abyss sooner rather than later and do something about it to turn things around.
 Don't stay a "victim" for too long.
 Make the changes that your situation is forcing you to make, and take action one step at a time.
 Try to do things that bring you joy.
 Figure out who you are and what makes you happy.
 Put on your own oxygen mask, start filling up your cup, love yourself, receive, and keep taking baby steps forward.

 The Dark Night of the Soul forces us to change for the better, even if it doesn't seem like it initially.
-We have to be course-corrected because most people don't change voluntarily - they like predictability and find comfort in knowing what to expect, even if it's not healthy or good for you.
-It's common to fear the unknown and avoid it.
-However, when we're going down the wrong path, the universe will force us to go down a different path, make changes in our lives, learn lessons, see things from different perspectives, gain knowledge/wisdom through experience, and become a better person and soul.
+We have to be course-corrected because most people don't change voluntarily - Humans like predictability and find comfort in knowing what to expect, even if it's not healthy or good for us.
+The unknown is usually feared and avoided.

-Even though it all magically worked out, I had to "die" in the process.
-I felt like I died because I couldn't do anything that I loved anymore - running, biking, hiking, climbing, traveling, walking, yoga, anything active outdoors...
-I couldn't even lift weights standing up.
-Dating became my last priority because I couldn't do physical activities or anything "fun" - it was like having the knees of an 80 year old, and I thought "I might as well be paralyzed or dead".
-Depression set in.
-I became introverted, didn't want to hang out with anyone, adopted my son (bunny), and was forced to turn within and find new hobbies, interests and things that brought me joy.
+I felt like I died because I couldn't do anything that I loved anymore.
+Imagine not being able to do anything physical - no more running, biking, hiking, climbing, swimming, surfing, yoga, pilates, traveling, exploring, or anything outdoors...
+Even lifting free weights while standing up hurt my knees.
+Dating was out of the question because I couldn't do anything "fun" - it was like being 95 years old, and I thought "I might as well be dead".
+Depression set in... then introversion.
+I adopted my son (bunny) and didn't want to hang out with anyone.

 Comments